Ettelbruck railway station

 Ettelbruck railway station (Gare Ettelbréck, Gare de Ettelbruck, Bahnhof Ettelbrück) is a railway station serving Ettelbruck, in central Luxembourg.
 It is operated by Chemins de Fer Luxembourgeois, the state-owned railway company.

 The station is situated on Line 10, which connects Luxembourg City to the centre and north of the country.
 Ettelbruck is a junction, with the main line heading further northwards, towards Gouvy and Wiltz, and a branch line connecting to Diekirch.

+The original station was completed in 1862.
+In 2014, the Chamber of Deputies voted in favour of modernizing the station, including replacing the original station building, at a cost of €156.5 million.
+The old station was demolished in 2022, and as of February 2025, the project is due to be completed in 2027.

+As of 2022, it was the fourth-busiest station in Luxembourg, with over 1.7 million passengers that year.